A porcini pasta recipe from Tuscany.

 This recipe is originally from Tuscany but porcini are cooked with pasta throughout the Italian peninsula.
 Some recipes are pretty simple like this one (just the mushrooms, wine, garlic and wild mint or thyme) but others include vegetables such as peas or meat such as speck or sausage.

 Tagliatelle is the most traditional kind of pasta to go with porcini because it’s a rich pasta and soaks up all the sauce but pappardelle or fettuccine will work too.
-If you can get your hands on fresh or frozen porcini, try this recipe out.
-You could also use dried ones soaked in water but if you do, look for large or whole dried ones.
-They are better than packets with lots of small pieces.
+I usually use fresh homemade or store-bought pasta.
+Of course, you can also use dried.

 If you make this recipe I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.
 Looking forward to hearing from you.

 Other delicious pasta recipes with porcini mushrooms you should check out!

 - Pasta alla Boscaiola (woodman’s pasta)

 - Gluten free pasta with porcini and chicken livers

 If you want to save this recipe for later, you can print it, bookmark this page or save it to Pinterest.

 This recipe was originally published in 2107 but has been updated with new images and text.

 - 400 g tagliatelle (14oz) fresh or dried